-1 To modify an existing news item, open the Administration Web site, select the Intranet tab, then select News.

-2 Click the title of the news item you want to modify.

-The edit/entry screen for this news item appears.
+- 1 To modify an existing news item, open the Administration Web site, select the Intranet tab, then select News. - 2 Click the title of the news item you want to modify. - 3 When the edit/entry screen for this news item displays you can change the date, title, or text as necessary. - 4 Click Apply.